Cut the Mustard artists to showcase their work at the Free Range exhibition on London’s Brick Lane

 Free Range takes over a cluster of warehouse spaces for emerging artists to plan, curate and build their own group exhibitions.
 This provides opportunity for graduate artists to connect with both industry and their peers, and (for some) execute one of their first major shows out of university.

 Curated and organised by BA Fine Art graduating student Lucy Rose Cunningham, the group exhibiting their work this month in London consists of 13 graduating artists, including Cunningham, Daniela Maria Geraci, Sarah Danaher, Lily Lavorato, Ruby Sherrington, Christine Thomas, Isabelle Pead, Geena Nicholson, Georgia Miller, Georgie Hall, Alicia Eccleston, Alex Oliver and D’arcy Darilmaz.

 Lucy Cunningham said of the upcoming show:

 “Having curated our Degree Show in June, curating Cut the Mustard for Free Range has been undeniably hard work.
 The show in London has required time and energy for working with a very different venue, and to ensure all the artists feel prepared for their next high-exposure exhibition.

 "The team I am collaborating with have all been amazingly patient and their enthusiasm shines through, with all the work presented to an extremely high standard.

 "Curation is where my passion lies; venturing beyond university parameters makes for a challenging project, whilst enabling me to enhance my practice and facilitate an exciting fruitful show.”

 Free Range launches with a private view on 4 July, then opens its doors to the public from 5 to 8 July.
-See here for more information, including venue details and opening hours.

 Image: Sound installation, Lucy Rose Cunningham, Cut the Mustard BA Fine Art Degree Show (Leeds, 2019).
 Photo by Jules Lister.